QueueClassic/queue_classic/README.md

 ## Usage

-There are 2 ways to use queue_classic.
+There are 2 ways to use queue_classic:

 * Producing Jobs
 * Working Jobs

 ### Producing Jobs

 The first argument is a string which represents a ruby object and a method name.
-The second argument(s) will be passed along as arguments to the method invocation defined by the first argument.
-The set of arguments will be encoded as JSON in the database.
+The second argument(s) will be passed along as arguments to the method defined by the first argument.
+The set of arguments will be encoded as JSON and stored in the database.

 ```ruby
 # This method has no arguments.